brbbrb/tableau-citi-bike-analytics/README.md

 CitiBike Program is the largest bike sharing program in the United States.
 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

-## Data Aggregation and Cleaning
+## Python: Data Aggregation and Cleaning

 Due to the limited nature of Tableau Public and the large amount of data, I made the decision to only work with Jersey City data from 2020 (62.4 MB).
 The process went as such:
 * downloaded each Jersey City 2020 CSV file from the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage
-* combined and exported the 12 CSV files with 8 lines of code (credit to [Free Code Camp](https://www.freecodecamp.org/news/how-to-combine-multiple-csv-files-with-8-lines-of-code-265183e0854/))
+* combined, converted (to pandas DataFrame), and exported all 12 CSV files with 8 lines of code (credit to [Free Code Camp](https://www.freecodecamp.org/news/how-to-combine-multiple-csv-files-with-8-lines-of-code-265183e0854/))
 * removed anomalies (such as coordinates far outside the reach of a CitiBike or riders who claimed to be over 100 years old)

-///// here is where I left off /////
+* saved and exported changes to CSV file

+## Tableau: Data Visualization and Analytics

+After exploring the data and creating many visualizations in the Worksheets, 6 Dashboards were designed, then combined to create a Story.
+The whole Tableau file can be viewed by downloading the .twbx file on this repo or on [Tableau Public](https://public.tableau.com/views/CitiBike_Jersey_City_2020/CitiBikeJerseyCity2020?:language=en-US&:display_count=n&:origin=viz_share_link).
+See below for a non-interactive version.

+## Trips Overview

 **Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**